-LANGUAGE/UNITS SELECTION MENU
+MENU UNITS SELECTION

-During any control panel operation, you can select one of three languages and change how units are displayed by pressing the two lower menu buttons (one on each side of display).
-When pressing these two buttons simultaneously, the language/units menu will appear (Figure 2-3).
-After making desired selections, press the ENTER button in this menu to change and save the selections.
+During any control panel operation, you can change how units are displayed by pressing the two lower menu buttons (one on each side of display).
+When pressing these two buttons simultaneously, the units submenu will appear (Figure 2-3).
+After selecting the desired units, press the ENTER button in this submenu to change and save the selections.

-Use the + buttons to select the desired option for each field.
+Use the + button to select the desired option for each field.
 Use the arrow (\rightarrow) button to move to the next field.
 Selected field is highlighted.